+Certifying Multiple Forest Management Units or Fiber Procurement

+Operations

-we understand that an organization might manage multiple forest management units/tenures and operate multiple manufacturing facilities.
+SFI recognizes that an organization might manage multiple forest management units/tenures and operate multiple manufacturing facilities.
 As such, an organization can choose which forest management units/tenures obtain SFI Forest Management certification.
-Isolated small forest management units in which the primary purpose is to buffer a manufacturing facility are not required to be certified to SFI 2015-2019 Forest Management Standard.
-These forest management buffer areas may include wood production as an additional goal but not the primary goal and activities in these buffer areas should reflect the commitment to SFI and be in compliance with the requirements of the SFI 2015-2019 Fiber Sourcing Standard.
-Furthermore, only those manufacturing facilities that are sourcing from the wood and fiber supply area of the land units/tenures that are certified to the SFI 2015-2019 Forest Management Standard are required to obtain SFI 2015-2019 Fiber Sourcing Standard certification.
+Isolated small forest management units for which the primary purpose is to buffer a manufacturing facility are not required to be certified to the SFI 202215-2019 Forest Management Standard.
+These forest management buffer areas may include wood production as an additional goal but not the primary goal and activities in these buffer areas should reflect the commitment to SFI and be in compliance with the requirements of the SFI 2022 Fiber Sourcing Standard.
+Furthermore, only those manufacturing facilities that are sourcing from the wood and fiber supply area of the land units/tenures that are certified to the SFI 2022 Forest Management Standard are required to obtain SFI 2022 Fiber Sourcing Standard certification.
 Organizations with multiple forest management units/tenures and multiple manufacturing facilities have 2 years to ensure certification to the respective SFI Standards.

+Primary Producers with SFI Chain of Custody and SFI Fiber Sourcing

+Certification

-Per the requirements in the SFI 2015-2019 Chain of Custody Standard (1.2 Additional Requirements), primary producers must also conform to the SFI 2015-2019 Fiber Sourcing Standard if they choose to get certified to the SFI 2015-2019 Chain of Custody Standard.
+1.2 - Additional Requirements in the SFI 2022 Chain of Custody Standard , requires primary producers to conform to the SFI 2022 Fiber Sourcing Standard if they choose to get certified to the SFI 2022 Chain of Custody Standard.

-However, we understand the work requirements needed to obtain a certification to the SFI 2015-2019 Fiber Sourcing Standard, and given this work requirement, primary producers have 2 years to ensure certification to the SFI 2015-2019 Fiber Sourcing Standard.
+However, we understand the work requirements needed to obtain a certification to the SFI 2022 Fiber Sourcing Standard, and given this work requirement, primary producers have 2 years to ensure certification to the SFI 2022 Fiber Sourcing Standard.
 This two-year time frame will allow the primary producer to meet immediate market demands, while working towards fiber sourcing certification.

-14.2 Exemption from Surveillance Audits
+Exemption from Chain-of-Custody Surveillance Audits

 An SFI chain-of-custody certificate holder can upon receiving approval from their certificate body waive a surveillance audit if they have not sold any certified material since their last audit.
 The chain-of-custody certificate holder must sign a declaration for their certification body stating that no material has been sold as SFI certified since the last audit.
 The declaration must also include a commitment by the chain-of-custody certificate holder to contact the certification body as soon as they wish to sell SFI certified material.
 Certification bodies shall not waive more than two consecutive audits.